 blog posts

-The slowness of the WordPress content management system is one of the problems that most WordPress users face after a while when the speed of the site drops drastically.
+The slowness of the WordPress content management system is a common issue for WordPress users; after a while, site speed can drop drastically.
 Slowness in WordPress can occur for various reasons, including the following:

 • Using many plugins